 To summarize, if you to give me that awesome feeling when I pick up a weapon in a shooter, these are the things I look for:

 - A nice sized, white-hot muzzle flash effect, with a small amount of lingering smoke.
 Not so much as to obscure what I’m shooting at, though.

-- Good localized world lighting eminating from my weapon.
+- Good localized world lighting emanating from my weapon.

 - A recoil animation that pulls back significantly, but doesn’t pull back so far that the muzzle flash isn’t pointed at the target.

 - A bit of screen shake for more powerful weapons.

 - Sound effects with a sharp attack and a nice tail (“echo”).
 If the weapon is automatic, make the tail enough that they blend the various shots together into a “growl”.

 - Wall impacts that impart a lot of dust (or sparks vs. metal) and loose nice, visible, unrealistic chunks of wall.